 The ultimate goal of your website is to convert a virtual visitor into a loyal customer of your brand.
 But shopping journeys aren’t always straightforward.
-They loop and swirl across your brand’s touchpoints.
+They loop across your brand’s touchpoints.
 Whether a customer buys online, in-store, or from both channels at different times, what matters at the end of the day is that they ultimately become a happy customer.
 More so, COVID-19 has changed traditional patterns of shopping behavior, making it more imperative than ever that your brand’s technology delivers a unified commerce experience.

 How can your website help you get there?

 Tech To Connect: Digital Shopping Carts

 The technology connection that makes any multi-channel customer journey work seamlessly is the digital shopping cart.
 This experience-centric tool empowers your customers to move through their sales cycle from devices, both personal and those belonging to the retailer.
 Shopping cart changes made by both parties, whether in store, online, or via mobile, ideally update in real-time for smooth transitions and optimal customer experience.